Elections in the Netherlands: Election

 For all elections polling is organised on the basis of municipalities.
 In each municipality there are multiple voting stations, usually in communal buildings, such as churches, schools, and more recently, railway stations.

-When arriving at a voting station, voters hand in their card or pass to one of the three attendants of the voting station, who checks the card, cancels it, issues ballot papers to the voter, and directs them to the polling booth.
+When arriving at a voting station, voters prove their identity by showing their passport or driving licence.
+They hand in their card or pass to one of the three attendants of the voting station, who checks the card, cancels it, issues ballot papers to the voter, and directs them to the polling booth.

 Dutch citizens living abroad are able to vote by registering in advance and then using a postal vote.
 The results are counted by the municipality of The Hague and included in its own results.

 For mayoral and provincial gubernatorial positions, the Netherlands is one of the few countries in Europe where no elections are held.
 Instead, they are appointed by the Crown, after recommendation by the municipal or provincial council respectively.

 Post-election

 Polls close at 21:00 and the votes are counted immediately.
 The preliminary results are generally known around midnight and announced the next morning, after which the 150 seats are allocated.
 However, recounting over the course of the following days sometimes throws up minor shifts in the allocation of seats.